b-kennedy0/website-archive/publications.md

 Stewart, S. L. K., **Kennedy, B. J.**, & Haigh, M. (*in prep*).
 Breaking bad, breaking good: Valence of agents and recipients modulates the side-effect effect. *in prep* (OM, OD)

 **Kennedy, B. J.**, Scudds, A., Lafferty, M., & Stewart, S. L. K. (2018).
 Understanding current social opinions of job roles and sectors of work – A pilot study.
-PsyPag 2018 Conference, University of Huddersfield (*July 25, 2018*). <https://doi.org/10.6084/m9.figshare.6860342.v1>
+PsyPag 2018 Conference, University of Huddersfield (*July 25, 2018*). <https://doi.org/10.6084/m9.figshare.6860342.v1> (OA)

 **Kennedy, B. J.** (2018).
 Intention is in the eye of the beholder: Exploring the parameters of intentionality judgements utilising the side-effect effect. (oral presentation).
 Annual Postgraduate Conference, University of Chester (*February 2018*)